AmanVatsSharma/srijankimahal-website/src/content/blog/complete-guide-sri-janaki-mahal-trust-ayodhya.md

 - Walking distance to Ram Mandir
 - Easy access to major temples
 - Close to railway station
-- Convenient for spiritual activities
+- Convenient for temple visits

 ## How to Book Rooms at Sri Janaki Mahal Trust